monogon-dev/NetMeta/README.md

 If you use GSuite, configure authentication:

+    netmeta: config: {
+        [...]

         grafanaGoogleAuth: {
             clientID:     "[...].apps.googleusercontent.com"
             clientSecret: "[...]"
             allowedDomains: ["corp.example"]
         }

         // Include this if all users should be granted Editor permission.
         // Otherwise, you'll have to grant permissions manually.
         grafanaDefaultRole: "Editor"
+    }

+You can manually resolve numeric interface IDs (also known as "SNMP ID") to human-readable interface names:

+    netmeta: config: {
+        [...]

+        interfaceMap: [
+            {device: "::100.0.0.1", idx: 858, description:  "TRANSIT-ABC"},
+            {device: "::100.0.0.1", idx: 1126, description: "PEERING-YOLO-COLO"},
+        ]
+    }

+After changing the configuration, run `cue apply-prune ./...` in deploy/single-node to apply them.

 #### Firewall config